Wrocław: Demographics

-In December 2020, the population of Wrocław was estimated at 641,928 individuals, of which 342,215 were women and 299,713 were men.
+In December 2020, the estimated population of Wrocław was 641,928, of which 342,215 were women and 299,713 were men.
 Since 2011, the population has been steadily rising, with a 0.142% increase between 2019 and 2020, and a 2.167% increase in the years 2011–2020.
 In 2018, the crude birth rate stood at 11.8 and the mortality rate at 11.1 per 1,000 residents.
 The median age in 2018 was 43 years.
-The city's population is aging significantly; between 2013 and 2018, the number of seniors (per Statistics Poland – men aged 65 or above and women aged 60 or above) surged from 21.5% to 24.2%.
+The city's population is aging significantly; between 2013 and 2018, the number of seniors, per Statistics Poland – men aged 65 or above and women aged 60 or above, surged from 21.5% to 24.2%.

-Historically, the city's population grew rapidly throughout the 19th and 20th centuries; in the year 1900 approximately 422,709 people were registered as residents and by 1933 the population was already 625,000.
+Historically, the city's population grew rapidly throughout the 19th and 20th centuries.
+In 1900, approximately 422,709 people were registered as residents.
+In 1910 the population was 512,105 of whom according to the official census 3.62% (18,538) spoke Polish, however some Polish scholars estimated that there could be even up to 50,000 (10%) people of Polish extraction in Breslau.
+In 1933, the population was 625,000.
+Between 1933 and 1939 the population declined to 620,976 on 17 May 1939.
 The strongest growth was recorded from 1900 to 1910, with almost 100,000 new residents within the city limits.
 Although the city was overwhelmingly German-speaking, the ethnic composition based on heritage or place of birth was mixed.

-According to a statistical report from 2000, around 43% of all inhabitants in 1910 were born outside Silesia and migrated into the city, mostly from the contemporary regions of Greater Poland (then the Prussian Partition of Poland) or Pomerania.
+In 2000, around 43% of all inhabitants in 1910 were born outside Silesia and migrated into the city, mostly from the contemporary regions of Greater Poland (then the Prussian Partition of Poland) or Pomerania.
 Poles and Jews were among the most prominent active minorities.
 Simultaneously, the city's territorial expansion and incorporation of surrounding townships further strengthened population growth.

-Following the end of the Second World War and post-1945 expulsions of the pre-war population, Wrocław became predominantly Polish-speaking.
+Following the end of the Second World War and post-1945 expulsions of the remaining pre-war population, Wrocław became again predominantly Polish-speaking.
 New incomers were primarily resettled from areas in the east which Poland lost (Vilnius and Lviv), or from other provinces, notably the regions of Greater Poland, Lublin, Białystok and Rzeszów.
-At the end of 1947, the city's population was estimated at 225,000 individuals, most of whom were migrants.
-German nationals who stayed were either resettled in the late 1940s and 1950s, or assimilated.
+At the end of 1947, the city's population was estimated at 224,800 individuals.
+In the following years, Wrocław had the largest rate of natural increase among the five largest Polish cities.
+German nationals who stayed were either resettled in the late 1940s and 1950s, or assimilated, though a cultural society now exists to promote German culture in the still-existing German minority.
+In the 1950s, Greeks, refugees of the Greek Civil War, also settled in the city.

-Contemporary Wrocław has one of the highest concentration of foreigners in Poland alongside Warsaw and Poznań; a significant majority are migrant workers from Ukraine; others came from Italy, Spain, South Korea, India, Russia and Turkey.
+Wrocław currently has one of the highest concentration of foreigners in Poland alongside Warsaw and Poznań.
+A significant majority are migrant workers from Ukraine; other significant minorities include people from Italy, Spain, South Korea, India, Russia and Turkey.
 No exact statistic exists on the number of temporary residents from abroad.
-Many are students studying at Wrocław's schools and institutions of higher learning.
+The city is home to a large population of foreign students.